heygrady/react-redux-notes/redux-wordpress.md

   ```

 ### Post component
-Finally we need to create a component for displaying an individual item in the list.
+Finally we need to create a component for displaying an individual item in the list of posts.
 We actually only need the `get()` selector that we made with `makePostSelectors(post)` in the list component above.
+The `get` selector simply returns attributes from a post by key.
+Simply for the sake of convenience we prefer to access these attributes using a selector function.
+You can see in the `PostList` above that the properties of a post are also copied onto the component.
+If you wanted to you could replace `get('slug')` with `this.props.attributes.slug`.
+All of this is an implementation detail of your app -- your module's interface is totally up to you and is not dictated by redux or the WordPress API.
+You may wish to implement something slightly different in your app.

 Because the WordPress API returns rendered HTML, we need to use [`dangerouslySetInnerHTML`](https://facebook.github.io/react/tips/dangerously-set-inner-html.html) to display the except of the post in our list.
+The awkward code is purposeful to ensure that developers think twice before rendering untrusted HTML strings.

 ##### `src/routes/Posts/components/Post.js`
 ```jsx